A doctor and former programmer is using bitcoin's revolutionary payment system as a new way to protect his patients’ privacy.

 On the My Doctor website, these patients are named as the “most discriminating clientele”.

-The site goes on to explain: “One important part of the confidentiality puzzle is payment.
+: “One important part of the confidentiality puzzle is payment.
 Using a credit or debit card to pay for [medical] services exposes your private information to the financial system and can’t be easily controlled.”

 Abramson applies a similarly high standard of privacy to his own practice.
 He refused to say what payment processor his practice uses, though he admited they moved from a direct wallet approach “for logistical reasons”.

 He is similarly tight-lipped about the volume of bitcoin trade his practice has done, except to say:

 Bitcoin has recently been making a few tentative inroads into the healthcare sector.